 Over three years (2020 – 2022), 35 farmers trialled the “Curlew Habitat Option”– a results-based agri-environmental measure to manage Curlew breeding habitat that was supported with the provision of specialist advice and farmer training.
 Capital Works were also developed and trialled to support this measure and improve breeding habitat by, for example, removing scrub or creating chick feeding habitat.

 Participating farmers were financially rewarded for delivering high-quality Curlew breeding habitat, with payment levels linked to annual field scores.
 Breeding season sward height, wet features (suitable for chick feeding), scrub encroachment and predator habitat were some of the elements scored.
-Project results showed a highly significant statistical increase in field scores (and therefor habitat quality) on fields entered into the Curlew Habitat Option for at least two years, in both Leitrim and Lough Corrib.
+Project results showed a highly significant statistical increase in field scores (and therefore habitat quality) on fields entered into the Curlew Habitat Option for at least two years, in both Leitrim and Lough Corrib.
 Farmer training and support was shown to be a key factor in the achievement of habitat improvements (and increasing field scores).
 In the first year of the scheme Covid-19 restrictions prevented farmer training from taking place, and 2020-2021 were the only years between which there was no significant increase in field scores.

 Predation of nests and chicks is also known to be one of the main reasons for the decline of Curlew populations.
 To address this The Curlew EIP developed “Conservation Keepering”, a tool which placed international best practice, ethics and standards in predator management at its core.
 It trialled the Conservation Keepering Option, an agri-environmental measure with 33 farmers over four years from 2020 to 2023.
-Through this innovative approach farmers carried out predator management to reduce predator populations in and around important Curlew breeding sites during the breeding season, and provided landscape level support to the project’s Conservation Keepers.
+Through this innovative approach, farmers carried out predator management to reduce predator populations in and around important Curlew breeding sites during the breeding season, and provided landscape-level support to the project’s Conservation Keepers.

 Results of the Curlew EIP